02 Nov Sustainable Color Communication: Color Inspiration in Design | Step 1

 Sustainable Methods for Color Inspirations

-Inspiration for color comes from many sources: runway shows, traveling globally, nature, current events, street fashion, shopping trips (garments and accessories), and trend services.
+The inspiration for color comes from many sources: runway shows, traveling globally, nature, current events, street fashion, shopping trips (garments and accessories), and trend services.
 These are very common methods that are repeatable from season to season.
-However, how would one take into account the demands from people, planet and profit of each of these inspiration sources?
+However, how would one take into account the demands of people, planet and profit of each of these inspiration sources?
 Fortunately, today, we have information at our fingertips through the use of the internet, which allows us access to incredible amounts of information in minutes.
 This allows us to save time (reduce travel and carbon emissions), reduce costs (travel) and improve our social awareness through gaining quick access to many different cultures.

 Let’s take a look at a couple of examples of how one could use the internet as a sustainable alternative for the selection of color inspirations.
 Runway shows can now be seen live on the internet.
 The recent Mercedes Benz Fashion Week in NYC was available on YouTube.
 This has a positive impact on the planet (reduction of carbon emissions due to limited traveling by airplane, car or train) and the profit (saving money on the cost of the travel).
 As an aside, if you are interested in calculating your personal carbon footprint for travel, a nice free online calculator is available at (3).
 In regards to the people aspect, you might lose them in personal social networking aspects of attending the runway show, but you would certainly gain a greater cultural awareness with the ability to view a variety of online runway shows from your office.